Charlie Cros: Later career

 Cros stayed at Sète for three years, from 1933 until 1936, when he signed for Red Star, with whom he played for two years, until 1938, gradually losing prominence there, perhaps due to injuries.
 In 1938, he returned to Montpellier, now in the second division, staying there until the outbreak of the First World War, after which he joined Cannes; having been a professional at Sète and Red Star, he was no longer so at Cannes.
 By the time he retired in 1942, he was the only non-Cannes player in the squad.
 Having been reclassified as an amateur, he began earning a living as a departmental inspector of the CG (General Football Club) in Perpignan, where he played as an amateur at USA Perpignan, who won the Languedoc Championship, and later he even created a football school in the city.

 Managerial career

 In 1947, Cros took over Nancy, then in the first division, while running an import-export business.
 In 1949, he was hired by Saint Eugène in Algeria, with whom he won the North African Championship in 1950.
-Around 1951, he returned to his homeland to become the coach of the now-defunct defunct Union sportive seynoise in the French amateur championship.
+Around 1951, he returned to his homeland to become the coach of the now-defunct Union sportive seynoise in the French amateur championship.
 The following year, he was hired by OGC Nice as the assistant coach to Mario Zatelli, whom he replaced for the last six matches of the 1952–53 season, guiding his team to kep victories that kept the club in the first division.

 Outside football, Cros sought to improve his intellectual culture, easily passing his baccalaureate and then obtaining a law degree.